-ATP stands for the Association of Tennis Professionals, which is the main governing body on men’s tennis.
-The organization was formed almost four decades ago and has been in charge of the ATP Tour, which is the elite internationala tennis tour that covers all the major tournaments, excluding the four Grand Slams, which are governed by the International Tennis Federation (ITF).
+ATP stands for the Association of Tennis Professionals, which is the main governing body of men’s tennis.
+The organization was formed almost four decades ago and has been in charge of the ATP Tour, which is the elite international tennis tour that covers all the major tournaments, excluding the four Grand Slams, which are governed by the International Tennis Federation (ITF).

-Each tournament under the helm of the ATP brings ranking points to the players, which is what decides their position in the ATP List.
-In addition to the ATP-governed tournaments, the points from the four Grand Slams are also taken into the account.
-The one who is at the very summit of the list is considered the best tennis player at the moment.
+Each tournament under the helm of the ATP brings ranking points to the players, which is what decides their position on the ATP List.
+In addition to the ATP-governed tournaments, the points from the four Grand Slams are also considered.
+The one who is at the very summit of the list is considered the best tennis player in the world.

 ATP Rankings are used for ranking the elite professional tennis players.
 At the moment, there are 1,814 players listed, with the top 10 section being every player’s goal.
-The top part of the table is where you will find the world’s best tennis players, including Rafael Nadal, Roger Federer, and Novak Djokovic.
+The top part of the table is where you will find the world’s best tennis players, including Rafael Nadal and Novak Djokovic.

 Apart from being used for ranking the best male players on the planet, the ATP List is also used for determining which players are invited to which tournament.
-Thanks to the rankings, it is possible to pick out the cream of the crop of world’s tennis for the most prestigious tournaments, that is, the Grand Slams.
+Thanks to the rankings, it is possible to pick out the cream of the crop of world tennis for the most prestigious tournaments, such as the Grand Slams.

 The same principle is used for deciding the participants in all the tournaments governed by the ATP, including the ATP Finals, Masters, ATP Tour 500 Series, ATP Tour 250 Series, and Challengers.

-In order to go up the ATP ladders, the players need to win ranking points, something which is done by getting to the later stages of tournaments.
-The more prestigious tournament, the more points are up for grabs.
+To go up the ATP ladders, the players need to win ranking points, something which is done by getting to the later stages of tournaments.
+The more prestigious the tournament, the more points are up for grabs.

 The highest number of points a player can get at a single tournament is by winning a Grand Slam.
 The winner of one such tournament receives 2000 ATP points.
 The runner-up and the two semi-finalists get 720 points, and so on.

-The tournaments that come with the least number of ATP points are the so-called Futures, which are a part of the ITF Men’s Circuit.
-Some of these tournaments come with as little as 18 points reserved for the champion.
+Meanwhile, the tournaments that come with the least number of ATP points are the so-called Futures, which are a part of the ITF Men’s Circuit.
+Some of these tournaments have as little as 18 points reserved for the champion.

-There are four Grand Slam tournaments in one calendar year, each carrying along the same number of points.
-The tournaments in question are the following:
+There are four Grand Slam tournaments annually, each carrying the same number of points.
+The tournaments in question are: